Can I Sue a Home Inspector?

 4. Sometimes, It Is the Seller, Not the Inspector

-Sellers have been known to stage their homes cleverly to hide major issues or do illegal or deceitful things to cover up a problem.
-The seller may have also accidentally or non-maliciously failed to clear boxes or furniture — barring access to the attic, rooms, closets, electrical boxes, plumbing, utilities, and more.
+Sellers and homeowners may stage their homes cleverly to hide major issues or do illegal or deceitful things to cover up a problem.
+The seller may also accidentally or non-maliciously fail to clear boxes or furniture, barring access to the attic, rooms, closets, electrical boxes, plumbing, utilities, and more.
 Your inspector cannot force doors open or move the seller's possessions.

-If the sink was clearly and extensively leaking, and the inspector had clear access to it but did not document the leak, you should be concerned.
-However, suppose the sellers did not clear access to the sump pump, and you discover an issue later.
+You should be concerned if the sink was clearly and extensively leaking, and the inspector had clear access to it but did not document the leak.
+But suppose the sellers did not provide access to the sump pump, and you discover an issue later.
 In that case, the inspector is probably not liable.

 You can ask the seller to give access and pay for the inspector to return to the house on a different day.
-Most sellers will play ball with this idea if they don't want to risk losing the sale.
+Most sellers will agree with this idea if they don't want to risk losing the sale.

 5. The Waiver You Signed Might Limit the Home Inspector's Liability

-• A list of patents or defects for materials or utilities
+- A list of patents or known defects for materials or utilities

 You may also find clauses in the contract that say: